agundavaram/lamdaExpressions/LamdaExpressions/README.txt

-This is intended to server as Lamda expressions 101.
+This is intended to serve as Lamda expressions 101.

 Please read the LamdaExpressions 101.docx for brief notes on Lamda Expressions, Functional Interfaces etc